top of page

 or imposter techniques (tracing projectors, photo canvases, etc.)

-in her studio process.
-She follows the path of the old masters,
+to oils in 2011.
+She follows the path of the old masters-

 eliminating the need for toxic thinners including turpentine.

-She also works in pure pigment soft pastel and mixed media.
+She also works in pure pigment soft pastel,

 Her canvases range from 8"x10" to 48"x60".